lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-intro.md

 - understanding the role of content
 - understanding who is responsible for content

-Users want clear, relevant content that helps them achieve their goal.

 In addition to this, there is a lack of clarity within the organisation on what good content is and how to make it accessible to everyone.
 Common problems include:
 - writing for the organisation, not the user
 - writing in a confusing and complicated way instead of using plain English
 - using jargon that people don’t understand
 - not writing inclusively for people with disabilities or low literacy

+Users want clear, relevant content that helps them achieve their goal.

+As set out in our [organisation strategy](https://www.essex.gov.uk/plans-and-strategies), we want to 'transform the council to achieve more with less'.
+Part of this is to 'reimagine how residents' needs can be met in a digital world'.
+By designing good content, based on the needs of users, we can help them quickly and easily access information and the services we offer.

 ## Aim